OpenSextant/Xponents/doc/Patterns.md

   - pattern family: a logical grouping of like patterns that may have subtle variations, e.g.,
          `MDY` has about 6 total month-day-year patterns.
 But all such variants are easily referenced by naming the pattern family `MDY`.
-  - `TEST`:  a single example of the pattern to be detected, parsed and/or normalized by the `RULE`.
+  - `TEST`:  is a single example of the pattern+variant to be detected, parsed and/or normalized by the `RULE`.
-       A `# FAIL` comment trailing the test by convention is used to denote a test case that should NOT be detected by the `RULE`.
-Alternatively, the pattern may detect, but through the `CLASS` `.normalize()` implementation the `RULE` will yield a pattern match that is filtered out.
-There are two chances to succeed here -- `RULE` detect or not detect the match, `CLASS` normalization validates or invalidates the match.
+       By convention a `FAIL` comment trailing the test is used to denote a test case that should NOT be detected by the `RULE`.
+Alternatively, the pattern may detect a match, but through the `CLASS` `.normalize()` implementation the `RULE` will yield a pattern match that is _filtered out_.
+In conclusion, there are two chances to succeed here -- (a) `RULE` detect or not detect the match, and/or (b) `CLASS` normalization validates or invalidates the match.
     This is the value of filling out as many `TEST` test cases as possible to touch on variants.
   - `CLASS`: An optional custom class that subclasses `PatternMatch` to carry REGEX subgroups and allow for additional normalization, validation, etc.